journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 ## Revenue sources

-SPCR assumed responsibility for publising JPC on July 1, 2024 as noted in the [editorial](https://doi.org/10.29012/jpc.939).
-Information about the Society's [finances](https://socprivconfresearch.org/#supporting).
+SPCR is the publisher of JPC since July 1, 2024 (see [editorial](https://doi.org/10.29012/jpc.939)).
+Information about the Society's finances can be found [on the SPCR's website](https://socprivconfresearch.org/#supporting).
+Revenue sources include membership fees, donations, and publication fees.

-Funding for academic year (AY) 2024 was provided by Cynthia Dwork's chair at Harvard University.
-Funding from AY 2017-2023 was provided by John M. Abowd's [Edmund Ezra Day Chair](https://blogs.cornell.edu/abowd/edmund-ezra-day/) and the [Labor Dynamics Institute](https://www.ilr.cornell.edu/LDI/) at Cornell University.
-Funding from 2009-2016 was provided by Stephen Fienberg's chair at [Carnegie Mellon University](http://www.stat.cmu.edu/), with support from [Research Showcase @ CMU](https://kilthub.cmu.edu/), Carnegie Mellon University’s institutional repository.
-The support in no way restricts or influences editorial decisions.

 ## Advertising